 The Digital World is for Everyone, Everywhere

-Digital accessibility means ensuring information can be reached, used and understood by any person, on the wide range of digital devices we have available.
+Digital accessibility is ensuring information can be reached, used and understood by any person, on the wide range of digital devices we have available.

 Some people experience barriers to the digital world due to reduced visual, hearing, motor or cognitive abilities.
 However, the concept of accessibility relates to all users and the different needs everyone will have at different stages of their life.
 Someone’s ability to access information can also be due to a slow browser, older computer equipment or using a mobile device.

-Reaching your target audience is increasingly achieved through digital channels.
+Reaching your target audience is increasingly through digital channels.

 “This year will mark a major milestone in the world of advertising.
 For the first time, digital ad spending in the US will exceed traditional ad spending, according to eMarketer’s latest forecast.”
 1